zylx0532/pasztor.at/_posts/2019-02-21-gentoo-docker.md

 The answer is, again, multi-stage builds.
 Take the `/destination/` folder and make it our container:

 ```
+# Start from an empty image
 FROM scratch

+# Copy the destination files from the previous stage
 COPY --from=base /destination /
 ```

 Finally, we can define an entry point for our container:

 ```
+# Run this command at startup
 ENTRYPOINT ["/usr/lib64/php7.2/bin/php-fpm", "-F", "-c", "/etc/php/fpm-php7.2/php.ini", "-y", "/etc/php/fpm-php7.2/php-fpm.conf"]
 ```